pamellahani/sar/docs/spec.md

 The **Broker** class is a service responsible for managing channels between tasks in a distributed system.
 A task can request a broker to create a new channel or to connect to an existing one.

-#### Broker Properties and Behavior:
+#### <ins> Broker Properties and Behavior: </ins>
-The broker maintains a list of active channels and allows tasks to either create new channels or connect to existing ones, facilitating communication across different brokers (e.g., on different machines).
+- The broker maintains a list of active channels and allows tasks to either create new channels or connect to existing ones, facilitating communication across different brokers (e.g., on different machines).

-The system supports multiple brokers (one per entity, i.e. client/server) allowing tasks to communicate across different brokers.
+- The system supports multiple brokers (one per entity, i.e. client/server) allowing tasks to communicate across different brokers.

 The broker interface provides the following key methods: